 7.2.2 Economic Self-Protection

-Markets involve peer-to-peer negotiation, but they are not examples of Self-Protection in the terminology of this book because they comply with the relevant economic regulations; the Economic Dimension of governance accommodates them as part of its structure.
+Markets involve peer-to-peer negotiation, but they are not examples of self-protection in the terminology of this book because they comply with the relevant economic regulations; the Economic Dimension of governance accommodates them as part of its structure.

-A policy of buying at one’s own risk – ‘caveat emptor’ – is, though, a practical agreement to use Self-Protection for the governance of some trading.
+A policy of buying at one’s own risk – ‘caveat emptor’ – is, though, a practical agreement to use economic self-protection for the governance of some trading.
 A common example is in selling, where an attempt to introduce a system of guaranteed rights for the buyer would, in many cases, make the transaction process more costly than the value of the items being sold – to the disadvantage of both buyer and seller.

 There are also some types of international transaction which fall outside the reach of existing economic governance.
-Some types of transnational fraud for example, particularly on the Internet, are impossible to prosecute – so people have to protect themselves by exercising vigilance against Internet scams.
+Some types of transnational fraud for example, particularly on the Internet, are impossible to prosecute – so people can only protect themselves by exercising vigilance against Internet scams.
 For example, a websiteplanet.com article, Identifying Fake News in the Time of Corona – Ultimate Guide to Avoid Panic and Indifference, shows how false information is being used to sell fake remedies for coronavirus; it also offers some tips for detecting fake news.

 Back